vprusso/toqito/README.md

 ## Getting Started

-toqito is available via [PyPi](https://pypi.org/project/toqito/) for Linux, and macOS, with support for Python 3.10 to 3.12.
+|toqito⟩ is available via [PyPi](https://pypi.org/project/toqito/) for Linux, and macOS, with support for Python 3.10 to 3.12.

 ```sh
 pip install toqito